MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-maintenance-mode-overview.md

 #### Examples:

-1. To enable for an interval of five (5) minutes and with a major reason of **Planned** and minor reason **Other** type:
+1. To enable for an interval of five (5) minutes and with a major reason of **Planned** and minor reason **Other**, enter:

     `Start-SCOMAgentMaintenanceMode -Duration 5 –Reason PlannedOther`

-2. To enable for an interval of 10 minutes with no reason, type:
+2. To enable for an interval of 10 minutes with no reason, enter:

     `Start-SCOMAgentMaintenanceMode -Duration 10`

 Perform the following steps to initiate maintenance mode from the target Windows computer.

-1. Log onto the computer.
+1. Sign in to the computer.

-2. On computers running Windows Server 2012 and higher, to run Windows PowerShell as an administrator from the **Start** screen, right-click the **Windows PowerShell** tile, and in the app bar, click **Run as administrator**.
+2. On computers running Windows Server 2012 and higher, to run Windows PowerShell as an administrator from the **Start** screen, right-click the **Windows PowerShell** tile, and in the app bar, select **Run as administrator**.

-3. Change directory to the following path **C:\Program Files\Microsoft Monitoring Agent\Agent** by typing `cd C:\Program Files\Microsoft Monitoring Agent\Agent`.
+3. Change directory to the following path **C:\Program Files\Microsoft Monitoring Agent\Agent** by entering `cd C:\Program Files\Microsoft Monitoring Agent\Agent`.

-4. Import the module MaintenanceMode.dll by typing `Import-module MaintenanceMode.dll`.
+4. Import the module MaintenanceMode.dll by entering `Import-module MaintenanceMode.dll`.

-5. Type **Start-SCOMAgentMaintenanceMode** and use the parameters to configure the maintenance mode request.
+5. Enter **Start-SCOMAgentMaintenanceMode** and use the parameters to configure the maintenance mode request.

 ::: moniker range="<sc-om-2019"

 > [!NOTE]
-> To confirm that the Maintenance Mode request is successful you can look in the Operations Manager Event Log for an Event ID 2222 followed by one or more events with Event ID 1215.
+> To confirm that the Maintenance Mode request is successful, you can look in the Operations Manager Event Log for an Event ID 2222 followed by one or more events with Event ID 1215.
 If Event ID 2222 is present but ID 1215 is missing, this indicates the maintenance mode request was missed.
-You will need to re-raise the request.
+You'll need to re-raise the request.
 >
-> In order to re-raise the request you will need to remove the record in the registry for maintenance mode using following command and then re-run the **Start-SCOMAgentMaintenanceMode** cmdlet:
+> In order to re-raise the request, you'll need to remove the record in the registry for the maintenance mode using the following command, and then re-run the **Start-SCOMAgentMaintenanceMode** cmdlet:
 > `Set-ItemProperty -Path "HKLM:\software\Microsoft\Microsoft Operations Manager\3.0\MaintenanceMode" -Name record -Value "" `

 ::: moniker-end